Introduction goes here

 47

-Letters of protection with clause volumus for one year for John Vyel of Bristol Bristowe who is going in the king’s service to the same place, in the company of the aforesaid Walter [Huwet].
+Letters of protection with clause volumus for one year for Vyel John Viel of Bristowe Bristol who is going in the king’s service to the same place, in the company of the aforesaid Walter [Huet] .

 By bill of p.s.